AshirRashid/AntiProcrastinator/README.md

   Output: Using the task time, break time and task name stored in the Task object, a timer is started.
 When the time for a task or a break ends, the music starts.
 A pop up appears and when it is closed, the music ends.

   Additional Info: You need to place a .mp3 file in the current dir or it will resort to using the song.mp3 file.
 If it does not find any .mp3 file, the program will crash.

-  I tried to make the clock run accurately (which is what I thnk I did), but there is some problem in the diplay(skipping some seconds in between).
+  An attempt to make the clock as accurate as possible(not relying on the assumption that the processing in every frame would take no time) resulted in a problem in the diplay(skipping some seconds in between) since the clock is not in sync with the main loop.

 Page3: